 - STCG on the sale of equity shares, equity mutual funds, or units of business trust listed on a recognized stock exchange in an International Financial Services Centre (IFSC) and the consideration is paid or payable in foreign currency.

-Budget 2024 amendment: In the union budget 2024, the tax rates were revised for STCG under 111A and increased to 20%.
+Budget 2024 amendment: In the union budget 2024, the tax rates were revised for STCG under 111A and increased to 20% from 15%.
 This rate will be applicable on the sale of securities on or after 23rd July 2024.

 However, STCG realized that the sale of unlisted shares and securities, debt mutual funds, bonds, debentures, immovable property, motor vehicles, jewelry, etc are taxable at slab rates and not as per special rate u/s 111A.